astronomer/docs/astro/cli/overview.md

 To stay up to date on the latest features, see [Astro CLI Release Notes](cli/release-notes.md).

-## CLI Reference
+## CLI reference

-For a full list of available CLI commands, see the [CLI Command Reference](cli/reference.md).
+For a full list of available CLI commands, see the [CLI command reference](cli/reference.md).